jlaustill/opcm/README.md

 [Optocoupler Isolation Board (6.99USD)](https://www.amazon.com/gp/product/B07GMHLL2M/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1)

 This makes the hardware I'm currently using 100.29USD, not to shabby!
 In the future it would be nice to have a custom PCM that combine all these things onto one board, but baby steps.

+Also, a Nextion display can be as much as 150USD, but totally worth it for me :)

 ### Pins
 #### Analog